Ivan Bunin: Emigration

 On 28 March 1920, after short stints in Sofia and Belgrade, Bunin and Muromtseva arrived in Paris, from then on dividing their time between apartments at 1, rue Jacques Offenbach in the 16th arrondissement of Paris and rented villas in or near Grasse in the Alpes Maritimes.
 Much as he hated Bolshevism, Bunin never endorsed the idea of foreign intervention in Russia.
 "It's for a common Russian countryman to sort out his problems for himself, not for foreign masters to come and maintain their new order in our home.
 I'd rather die in exile than return home with the help of Poland or England.
-As my father taught me: 'Love your own tub even if it's broken up'", he once said, allegedly, to Merezhkovsky who still cherished hopes for Pilsudsky's military success against the Bolshevik regime.
+As my father taught me: 'Love your own tub even if it's broken up'", he once said, allegedly, to Merezhkovsky who still cherished hopes for Józef Piłsudski's military success against the Bolshevik regime.

 Slowly and painfully, overcoming physical and mental stress, Bunin returned to his usual mode of writing.
 Scream, his first book published in France, was compiled of short stories written in 1911–1912, years he referred to as the happiest of his life.

 In France Bunin published many of his pre-revolutionary works and collections of original novellas, regularly contributing to the Russian emigre press.
 According to Vera Muromtseva, her husband often complained of his inability to get used to life in the new world.
 He said he belonged to "the old world, that of Goncharov and Tolstoy, of Moscow and Saint Petersburg, where his muse had been lost, never to be found again."
 Yet his new prose was marked with obvious artistic progress: Mitya's Love (Митина любовь, 1924), Sunstroke (Солнечный удаp, 1925), Cornet Yelagin's Case (Дело коpнета Елагина, 1925) and especially The Life of Arseniev (Жизнь Аpсеньева, written in 1927–1929, published in 1930–1933) were praised by critics as bringing Russian literature to new heights.
 Konstantin Paustovsky called The Life of Arseniev an apex of the whole of Russian prose and "one of the most striking phenomena in the world of literature."

 In 1924, he published the "Manifesto of the Russian Emigration", in which he i.a. declared:There was Russia, inhabited by a mighty family, which had been created by the blessed work of countless generations. ...
 What was then done to them?
 They paid for the deposal of the ruler with the destruction of literally the whole home and with unheard of fratricide. ...
 A bastard, a moral idiot from the birth, Lenin presented to the World at the height of his activities something monstrous, staggering, he discorded the largest country of the Earth and killed millions of people, and in the broad day-light it is being disputed: was he a benefactor of the mankind or not?